 Committed to improving the health and well-being of all people across every state.

-States are in the process of implementing administrative structures to disburse an expected $50 billion awarded to states and localities from opioid-related lawsuits, which includes $26 billion awarded to 46 states as part of the National Opioid Settlement.
-These structures include strategies for engaging a wide variety of stakeholders on priorities for reducing opioid-related deaths and investing in SUD prevention, treatment, and recovery infrastructure.
+States are in the process of implementing structures and plans to distribute at least $50 billion awarded to states and localities from opioid-related lawsuits.
+Through each state’s unique settlement process, states are working to identify priorities for reducing opioid-related deaths and investing in SUD prevention, treatment, and recovery infrastructure.

 Acknowledgments

-NASHP’s national opioid settlement state tracker was compiled based on information from publicly available legislation, state memorandums or executive orders, state websites, and press releases, as well as supplemental interviews with state officials with a role in administering opioid settlement funding.
-Sam Mermin, Miriam Pearsall, Rebekah Falkner, and Katie Greene contributed to the development of this tracker.
-NASHP would like to acknowledge Christine Minhee’s Opioid Settlement Tracker, which has tracked state settlements and allocation plans since 2019.
+NASHP’s state opioid settlement spending tracker was compiled based on information from publicly available legislation, state memorandums or executive orders, state websites, and press releases, as well as supplemental interviews with state officials with a role in administering opioid settlement funding.
+This is a dynamic policy space, and many states are in the process of making plans for distribution and awarding settlement funding.
+If you have any information that is not reflected in the tracker, please email Maddy Hraber at mhraber@nashp.org.

 Search